chaofengqing/chao_lab/content/teaching/cuhksz_CSS5240/index.md

 ---
 title: CSS5240 Data Visualization for Social Science
-summary: Postgraduate CSS course for CUHKSZ students.
-The course introduces all sorts of plots commonly used in social science.
+summary: The course introduces all sorts of plots commonly used in social science.
 date: 2025-07-19
 type: docs
 math: true